Using TFS Integration

-- When TFS integration with PhpStorm is enabled, the item appears on the menu, and on the context menus of the Editor and Project views.
+- When TFS integration with PhpStorm is enabled, the item appears on the menu, and on the context menus of the Editor and the Project Tool Window.

 - The files in the folders under the TFS control are highlighted according to their status.
 See File Status Highlights for file status highlighting conventions.